Polynomiality of factorizations in reflection groups: Factorizations in complex reflection groups

 Our main results in Section \ref{sec:results} are stated in terms of connected factorizations.
 In this subsection, we introduce connected factorizations and describe how they generalize the transitive factorizations in $S_n$.
 We also prove that every factorization number can be computed from the connected factorization numbers.

 Let $\omega\in G(r,s,n)$.
 We say that a factorization

-is \emph{connected}if the corresponding graph $\gamma\in\Gamma_m^\omega$ is connected, in the sense that there exists at least one walk between any two vertices.
+is \emph{connected} if the corresponding graph $\gamma\in\Gamma_m^\omega$ is connected, in the sense that there exists at least one walk between any two vertices.
 The following proposition shows how the notion of connected factorizations in $G(r,s,n)$ generalizes that of transitive factorization in $S_n$.\footnote{In \cite{LewisMorales}, Lewis and Morales studied a notion of transitive factorizations for $G(r,s,n)$ that also generalizes the notion of transitive factorizations in $S_n$.
-Their notion of transitive factorizations is more restrictive than the notion of connected factorizations studied here.}
+Their notion of transitive factorizations is more restrictive than the notion of connected factorizations studied here.
+On the other hand, the notion of connected factorizations studied here seems to agree with the notion of near admissible in work of Bini, Goulden, and Jackson on factorizations in hyperoctahedral groups \cite{BGJ}.}

 \begin{proposition} Let $\omega\in G(r,s,n)$.
 A factorization $(\rho_1,\dots,\rho_m)\in F^\omega_m$ is connected if and only if the subgroup generated by $\pi(\rho_1),\dots,\pi(\rho_m)\in S_n$ acts transitively on the standard basis vectors $\v_1,\dots,\v_n$. \end{proposition}